Data & sync

 Backups and exports

-Exports are immediate.
+Planner exports are immediate.
 Backups support recovery.

 Use Settings to download a backup ZIP whenever you want a portable copy.
 Server-side backups are created on a rolling schedule so recovery is possible if you need it later.
 Backup availability is included on both Free and Pro.